Reflexive modules over Arf local rings: Main results

+Suppose that $R$ is a local ring of dimension one and generically Gorenstein, that is, $R_\fkp$ is Gorenstein for all associated prime ideals $\fkp$.
+Then, it is known that $\Omega \mathrm{CM}(R)$ is the same as the category of reflexive modules (for example, see \cite[Lemma 4.1]{HKS}).

+With this perspective, Corollary \ref{corcor} can be rephrased by saying that $\Omega \mathrm{CM}(R)$ is of finite type. \end{rem}

-\begin{rem} It is known that for any positive integer $n$, there is an indecomposable MCM $R$-module of rank $n$ if $R$ is a one-dimensional Cohen-Macaulay local ring with multiplicity $\ge 4$ (\cite[4.2 Theorem]{LW}).
-Hence, it seems difficult to classify non-reflexive torsionfree modules over Arf rings. \end{rem}
+\begin{rem} The condition on $M$ in Corollary \ref{corcor} cannot be weakened from reflexive to torsionless.
+Indeed, it is known that for any positive integer $n$, there is an indecomposable maximal Cohen-Macaulay $R$-module of rank $n$ if $R$ is a one-dimensional Cohen-Macaulay local ring with multiplicity $\ge 4$ (\cite[4.2 Theorem]{LW}).
+On the other hand, we have examples of Arf rings with multiplicity $\ge 4$ (Example \ref{2.13}). \end{rem}